Ptosiek/pizero_bikecomputer/doc/software_installation.md

 - Strava
   - You need to set the Strava Token in [Strava API section](#strava_api-section) of setting.conf.
-- Garmin
-  - You need to set the Garmin setting in [GARMINCONNECT_API section](#garminconnect_api-section) of setting.conf.
 - Ride with GPS
   - You need to set the Ride with GPS Token in [RWGPS_API section](#ridewithgps_api-section) of setting.conf.